Ghost7926/CybersecrityPrograms/Spotter/README.md

 # CybersecrityPrograms/Spotter/Spotter.py

-THIS IS AN UNFINISHED PROJECT

-This program is built to clean up the output files of multiple scans.
+This program is built to clean up the output files of multiple nmap scans.
-It will reformat the outputs of your NMAP scans into one combined file.
+It will reformat the outputs of your nmap scans into one combined file.

-The files currently in here will be combined into the Spotter code once they are completed
+If you find any bugs, please let the creator know and state how they can recreate the bug.

 To access the help page, type ./Spotter.py -h or --help